yielded/cybersec/cybersec_resources.md

-# Cybersecurity & IT Learning Resources
+# Cybersecurity & IT stuff

+**a list of cybersecurity and IT related resources i have put together over the past year**

 ---